mieyetyrone/recipe-app/README.md

 # recipe-app
-This recipe app allows user to add recipe information (recipe title, recipe ingredients and preparation steps).
+This simple recipe app allows user to add recipe information (recipe title, recipe ingredients and preparation steps).
 It also enables the users to retrieve the available recipes.
+The "ADD RECIPE" page contains a section for adding ingredients.
+Ingredients should be inserted one after the other, then click the "Add ingredient" button after each input.
+Please note that this app uses the session storage as its storage.
+This may lead to unexpected behaviour if session storage is not supported.